semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ##### LOW

-LOW impact rules are rules which are a security issue, but the impact is not too damaging to the application if discovered.
+LOW impact rules are rules that leverage a security issue, but the impact is not too damaging to the application if discovered.

 - <LinkToRegistryRule ruleId="go.gorilla.security.audit.session-cookie-missing-secure.session-cookie-missing-secure" />
 - <LinkToRegistryRule ruleId="javascript.browser.security.raw-html-join.raw-html-join" />